delendum-xyz/delendum.xyz/_posts/2022-11-11-what-to-build-next-in-zero-knowledge.md

 ---
 layout: post
 author: Delendum Research
-title: Part I: What to build next in Zero Knowledge?
+title: "Part I What to build next in Zero Knowledge?"
 excerpt: "What are the problems that haven’t been solved in blockchain and how can we leverage zero-knowledge proof as a tool to solve these problems?"
 ---